 Am I required to have a parenting plan?

 The court requires parties to submit a parenting plan in any Maryland case that involves the custody of a minor child.
 Parties will receive parenting plan documents (Instructions and a Tool) at their first court hearing.
 Parties who cannot agree on a plan must submit a Joint Statement (CC-DR-110).
+Watch the video Why Do I Need a Parenting Plan?
 Learn about child custody at mdcourts.gov/childcustody.

 Is a “party” a parent?